The-Turing-Summer-Experience/intro-to-github/github-workshop/introductions-2024-session-1.md

 ## Question: What have you learned about your case study:

 Group 1 (case study 1): Linux
-1. License:
+1. License: Open Source, GNU General Public License (GPL)
-2. Benefits:
+2. Benefits: This license allows the growth of knowledge by allowing everybody to modify programs.
+It is stable and safe.
-3. Platform:
+3. Platform: kernel.org

 Group 2 (case study 2): Arduino
 1. License: